serialport/website/docs/guide-usage.md

 ## Reading Data

-Get updates of new data from the serial port as follows:
+Get updates about new data arriving through the serial port as follows:

 ```js
 // Read data that is available but keep the stream in "paused mode"